bazelbuild/bazel/site/docs/migrate-cocoapods.md

 This document provides high-level guidelines for converting [CocoaPods](https://www.cocoapods.org/) dependencies to Bazel packages that are compatible with [Tulsi](http://http://tulsi.bazel.build/).
-CocoaPods is a third-party dependency management system for macOS and iOS development.
+CocoaPods is a third-party dependency management system for Apple application development.

+**Note:**  CocoaPods conversion is a manual process with many variables.
+CocoaPods integration with Bazel has not been fully verified and is not officially supported.

 ## Analyze your CocoaPods dependencies